ddoodev/discordoo/README.md

   * [x] Shards must be able to communicate in fast and scalable way
   * [x] Shards must use hello/identify algorithm
   * [ ] Shards must use heartbeat algorithm
-  * [ ] Shards must be able to send, receive and handle REQUEST_STATS messages
+  * [ ] Shards must be able to send, receive and handle CACHE_OPERATE messages
   * [ ] Shards must be able to send errors to ShardingManager, manager must handle these errors
 * [x] User-land APIs
   * [x] User must be able to spawn shards